 The CSS PROFILE is used to determine eligibility for institutional funds, while the FAFSA is used to determine eligibility for federal aid.
 There are variations in the way the two applications gather information and evaluate criteria to determine need.
 The CSS PROFILE was developed by the College Scholarship Service of the College Board and is the primary tool used by many private institutions to determine the expected family share of costs for education.
 In evaluating a family’s ability to pay educational expenses, the CSS PROFILE follows what is known as institutional methodology (IM).
 The information is used to determine how need-based funding will be awarded from the resources of the institution.
-The FAFSA follows federal methodology (FM) and is used solely to determine eligibility for federal aid, including Pell Grants, Supplemental Educational Opportunity Grants, Perkins Loans, Stafford Loans, and Federal Work-Study jobs.
+The FAFSA follows federal methodology (FM) and is used solely to determine eligibility for federal aid, including Pell Grants, Supplemental Educational Opportunity Grants, Perkins Loans, Federal Direct Loans, and Federal Work-Study jobs.
 Both applications are necessary to establish eligibility for all available sources of financial aid.

 What are the due dates for applying for financial aid?
 When can I expect to hear about my award?

 Incoming freshmen and transfer students must submit the CSS PROFILE between October 1 and February 15.
 The FAFSA must be completed between January 1 and February 15.
 All income tax documents must be submitted to CSS IDOC by November 15 (Early Decision) or January 1 (Regular Decision and Early Decision II).
 Students who meet the March 1 priority deadline should receive notification of eligibility for financial aid as early as December 1 (Early Decision), February 15 (Early Decision II), or April 1 (Regular Decision).

 Returning students must complete the CSS PROFILE and FAFSA by March 1, and submit all tax documents to CSS IDOC by April 1.
 Returning students who meet the April 1 priority deadline will be notified of financial aid awards by mid-June.

 Do we need to have our taxes completed to file the CSS PROFILE and FAFSA applications?